mosaicnetworks/babble/docs/fastsync.rst

 Roots
 -----

-Frames also contain Roots.
-To get an understanding for why this is necessary, we must consider the initial state of a Hashgraph, i.e., the base on top of which the first Events are inserted.
+Frames also contain Roots, with a certain number of past FrameEvents for each particpant.
+Intuitively, "replanting" a Hashgraph requires deep enough roots.
 The Hashgraph is an interlinked chain of Events, where each Event contains two references to anterior Events (SelfParent and OtherParent).
 Upon inserting an Event in the Hashgraph, we check that its references point to existing Events